Databases

 A database is a vast online collection of journal articles.

-How do I know which journals Avondale College subscribes to?
+How do I know which print journals Avondale University subscribes to?

-Use the catalogue and search for the name of the journal.
-The catalogue shows the location (call number) of the journal, and the issues held.
+Use PrimoSearch and search for the name of the journal.
+It will give you the location (call number) of the journal, and the issues held.

 How do I find articles from a specific journal title eg Education Digest?